 You’ve Been there For a While

 Sometimes a person may knock on the bathroom door because you’ve been there for longer than you usually would be.
-This is more likely to happen when you’re at home or at work.
+This is more likely to happen when you’re at home or work.

 If a colleague has noticed that you’ve been upset all morning and then you suddenly disappear to the bathroom for thirty minutes, they may come and check on you.

-In this case, they may actually say your name.
+In this case, they may say your name.
 You may also notice from their tone that they have a concern.
 They may say: